mzazon/awesome-cloud-projects/aws/processing-multilingual-voice-content/processing-multilingual-voice-content.md

    echo "✅ Created speech synthesis Lambda function"
    ```

-   The speech synthesis function is now configured to generate high-quality audio in multiple languages.
+   The speech synthesis function is now configured to generate high-quality audio in multiple languages using the latest neural voices.
 This component completes our voice processing pipeline by converting translated text back to speech using the most appropriate voices and engines for each language.
 The function stores generated audio files in S3 and updates job metadata with final processing results.

 6. **Create Job Status Checker Lambda Function**: